Study: Should biannual MRIs replace annual mammograms in high-risk women?

 Posted 2/1/18

-The National Comprehensive Cancer Network (NCCN) provides breast cancer risk management guidelines for people with and mutations.
-We recommend that you speak with a genetics expert who can look at your personal and family history of cancer and can help you to determine the best risk management plan.
+The National Comprehensive Cancer Network (NCCN) provides breast cancer risk-management guidelines for people with and mutations.
+We recommend that you speak with a genetics expert who can review your personal and family history of cancer and help you to determine the best risk management plan.
+Note that our use of "men" and "women" refers to the sex you were assigned at birth.

 Risk reduction for women:

-- Women should have a discussion with their doctors about of the advantages and disadvantages of risk-reducing mastectomy.
+• Speak with your doctor about the advantages and disadvantages of risk-reducing mastectomy.

-- Research has shown that risk-reducing mastectomy can lower the risk for breast cancer in high risk women by about 90%.
-Despite this, mastectomy has not been shown to help high risk women live longer.
+• Research shows that risk-reducing mastectomy can lower the chance of developing breast cancer in high-risk women by about 90 percent.
+Mastectomy has not been shown to help high-risk women live longer.

-- Even after mastectomies, some breast tissue-and therefore some breast cancer risk remains.
+• Because some breast tissue remains after mastectomy, some breast cancer risk also remains.

-- Women should have a conversation with their doctor about the possible benefits of tamoxifen or other estrogen-blocking drugs to reduce breast cancer risk in women with mutations.
+• Speak with your doctor about the benefits and risks of tamoxifen or other estrogen-blocking drugs to reduce your breast cancer risk.
+The benefits and risks may be different for women with or mutations.
 Research on the benefit of these drugs to reduce breast cancer risk in women with mutations has been mixed.

-Risk management in men:
+Risk management for men:

-Updated: 12/14/2021
+Updated: 06/21/2024

 The National Comprehensive Cancer Network (NCCN) provides guidelines for management of breast cancer risk in people with inherited mutations linked to breast cancer.
-We recommend that you speak with a genetics expert who can look at your personal and family history of cancer and help you to determine the best risk management plan.
+We recommend that you speak with a genetics expert who can look at your personal and family history of cancer and help you determine the best risk management plan.

 or

-- Begin yearly mammograms at age 40, or earlier based on the family history of breast cancer.
+• Beginning at age 40 (or earlier based on your family history of breast cancer)

 , or